Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 — Lamentations 1:1 NIV

 The reporter hints at the reason for this dramatic turnaround when he compares her to a widow in verse 1b.
-The only way she can be "like a widow" is if her husband has left her.
-This is shocking news considering how we view the covenantal relationship between God and Isreal as a marriage (e.g., Jer.
-31:32).
+God’s covenantal relationship with Isreal is often thought of as a marriage (e.g., Jer.
+31:32) so the only way she can be “like a widow” is if God has left her.

 Something terrible has occurred between God and Daughter Zion.

 By verse 5, it's clear the reporter is not an impartial observer of her tragedy.
-He bluntly states how the ransacking of this once great city has occurred as God's punishment because of her "many sins" (5b).
+He bluntly states how the ransacking of this once great city is God's punishment of her "many sins" (5b).

 For the LORD has punished Jerusalem